natesanshreyas/CommunityCode-Web-PythonStarterProject/README.md

 ```

 ## Desired Capabilities
-In this example we use browser options to run a test on chrome.
+In this example we use browser options to run a test on Chrome.
 Import a different browser options class to run your test on a different browser.

 ```
 from selenium.webdriver.chrome.options import Options